The Amazing Race 7: Critical response

-The Amazing Race 7 received mostly positive reviews.
-Andy Dehnart called this season satisfying by the end.
-Reagen Sulewski of Box Office Prophets called "one of the most competitive, entertaining and just plain fun seasons of the show to date."
-In 2016, this season was ranked 4th out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
+The Amazing Race 7 received several positive reviews.
+Andy Dehnart felt the ending was "satisfying".
+Reagen Sulewski of Box Office Prophets called it "one of the most competitive, entertaining and just plain fun seasons of the show to date."
 Kareem Gantt of Screen Rant wrote that it was "a season in which The Amazing Race was firing on all cylinders."
-In 2021, Jane Andrews of Gossip Cop ranked this season as the show's sixth best season.
-Val Barone of TheThings ranked this season as the show's best season.
-In 2022, Jason Shomer of Collider ranked this season among the show's top seven seasons.
-Conversely, Linda Holmes of Television Without Pity wrote that it was an "incredibly ungenerous, pinched, unpleasant season" due to it turning "into such a bitchy, moralizing, self-righteous morass, and it's not Rob and Amber who made that happen.
-It's primarily Lynn and Alex, with help from Meredith and Gretchen, Ron and Kelly, and -- unfortunately -- Uchenna and Joyce."
-In 2024, Rhenn Taguiam of Game Rant ranked this season ninth.
+Conversely, Linda Holmes of Television Without Pity wrote that it was an "incredibly ungenerous, pinched, unpleasant season" due to it turning "into such a bitchy, moralizing, self-righteous morass."

+Retrospective rankings of the show's seasons often place it among the best.
+In 2016, this season was ranked fourth out of the first twenty-seven seasons by the Rob Has a Podcast Amazing Race correspondents.
+In 2021, Jane Andrews of Gossip Cop ranked this season as the show's fifth best season.
+In 2022, Jason Shomer of Collider ranked this season among the show's top seven seasons, citing "the first time a team purposely threw the competition, taking a four-hour penalty, as a gameplay tactic," in reference to the meat-eating task in Argentina.
+Shomer wrote: "Using his chessboard reality show strategy, not only did Boston Rob purposely take the penalty for not eating the meat, but he also talked other teams into doing the same thing, evening out the playing field."
+In 2024, Rhenn Taguiam of Game Rant ranked this season ninth, writing, "The spotlight for the season easily goes to runners-up Rob Mariano and Amber Brkich, whose status as Survivor alums meant also carrying a certain degree of cunning, strategizing, and quick-thinking that not many racers exhibit."